nikos-galanos/Nikos-Galanos/README.md

 Some of the projects I have worked on include:
 - Predicting the outcome of a bank's marketing campaign (Python / Julia, partner Ahmad Hussain) [link]
-- Decoding Tweets to prredict the outcome of US Midterm Elections 2022 (Python, partner Arushi Jain / Anant Vashistha) [link]
+- Decoding Tweets to predict the outcome of US Midterm Elections 2022 (Python, partner Arushi Jain / Anant Vashistha) [link]
 - Exploring employee turnover using HR Analytics (SQL, PowerBI) [link]

 Feel free to check out my portfolio!